GabrielSuen/Project-Starter/README.md

 - Be able to view a list of profiles with their high score and name
 - Be able to save the current leaderboard consisting of player names and scores
 - Be able to load the saved leaderboard from file

+***<u> Phase 4: Task 2 </u>***

+Sun Apr 07 16:13:35 PDT 2024 \
+Game Started.\
+Sun Apr 07 16:13:48 PDT 2024\
+Profile Added. \
+Sun Apr 07 16:13:57 PDT 2024 \
+Profile Added. \
+Sun Apr 07 16:13:58 PDT 2024 \
+Profiles Shown. \
+Sun Apr 07 16:14:04 PDT 2024 \
+Challenger Set. \
+Sun Apr 07 16:14:22 PDT 2024 \
+Challenger Set. \
+Sun Apr 07 16:14:27 PDT 2024 \
+ProfilesCompared.

+***<u> Phase 4: Task 3 </u>***

+Upon creating the UML Diagram I realised that there were a few places my code could be improved had I kept my mind open to abstraction.
+I first noticed this in my handling of the profiles or player ID's.
+The MenuPanel aspect of my UI ended up being tightly related to the fields in the ProfileManager class.
+Additionally, it used many of the methods implemented in the ProfileManager class.
+In hindsight, I think it would make sense to have the MenuPanel class extend the ProfileManager class so that it would have direct access to those fields and methods.
+Another potential problem I noticed with my design is that the association between GamePanel and MenuPanel is actually unnecessary given the presence of my AppFull class which combines the two into one JFrame.
+The only use of the association is for a single method which could have easily been implemented in AppFull or even MenuPanel itself.

+Finally, the last improvement I would make would be implementing the singleton pattern into the ProfileManager class.
+I noticed that I often had problems while designing other classes which depended on ProfileManager, that it would often not reference the correct instantiation of the current ProfileManager I needed.
+In reality, I only needed one instance of ProfileManager at any given time since all classes had to reference the same ProfileManager.
+Implementing the singleton pattern would be pretty seamless and applicable in this situation and it would also alleviate some headache when designing other classes.